Updated May 2026

 12. Recommendations for the City’s Negotiating Position

-First-best outcome: The city contributes the minimum and extracts the maximum.
+First-best: The city commits the minimum and extracts the maximum.

-The principle that should govern the city's approach is simple: Dundon should receive zero net public subsidy.
-Every dollar of public money that flows to his benefit should come back to the public through lease terms, concessions, or direct cash payments.
-The city should commit the minimum amount DAS will accept as "binding and substantial"—likely $75–125 million—and attach binding conditions to its resolution: rent, PILOTs, naming rights participation, revenue sharing, affordable housing, project labor agreements.
-Every concession can be structured as a cash equivalent: "provide this concession, or pay the city the same amount in cash."
-The target is 100% recovery of the city's contribution.
+The principle that should govern the city’s approach: Dundon should receive zero net public subsidy.
+Every dollar of public money that flows to his benefit should come back through lease terms, concessions, or direct cash payments.
+The city should commit the minimum amount DAS will accept as “binding and substantial”—likely $75–125 million—and attach binding conditions: rent, PILOTs, naming rights participation, revenue sharing, affordable housing, project labor agreements.
+Every concession can be structured as a cash equivalent: “provide this concession, or pay the city the same amount in cash.”
+The target is 100% recovery of the city’s contribution.

 5 (Important)Set city terms publicly before committing city fundsPre-commitment is a negotiating strategy, not a threat.
 It creates certainty.